StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Upload a media entry.md

 # Upload a Media Entry

-A client can use the CloudMatrix Upload API to upload media entries and enriched metadata into their CloudMatrix and MediaPlatform instances.
+A client can use the CloudMatrix Upload API to upload media entries into their CloudMatrix and MediaPlatform instances.

 This allows clients to build rich integrations with their StreamAMG's products.